DoctorEvidence/dpackjs/README.md

 	8 - object - read the next block in object mode
 	9 - string - read the next block in string mode
-	10 - open - read  the next block in open mode (no-op) 11 - date - next block is a number (read in open mode) as date in epoch milliseconds 12 - Begin section with identifier the next entity as a number, in open mode, to determine the id, and the next data in open mode)
+	10 - open - read  the next block in open mode (no-op) 11 - extended type - read the next block in open mode to determine type, and block after with extension reader 12 - Value with identifier.
+Read the next entity as a number, in open mode, to determine the id, and the next data in open mode)
-	13 - Define length of next section data.
+	13 - Begin document and define length of next section data.
 Read the next block in open mode as a number to determine length, and then the next block after that in open mode to determine value
-	14 - End Block
+	14 - End document
-	15 - binary (base 64) (next block is read in string mode as a base 64 string to be parsed as a binary struture) ... - extensions
-	15 - gzip

 type 1: The accompanying number is the actual parsed value (an unsigned integer) type 2: The accompanying number is the length of as string, which should be serialized as a number.
 For example, a string could be "-2.32".